Forcible Sexual Penetration with a Foreign Object - Penal Code 289 PC

 Pretext Phone Call

 The next thing they do is they'll try to do what's called a pretext phone call.
-This means that they're going to have the alleged victim call the alleged person who is the suspect in the case and have them challenge them about what happened.
+This means that they're going to have the alleged victim call the suspected person who is the suspect in the case and have them challenge them about what happened.

-If you're saying, you're sorry versus say, what are you talking about?
+If you're saying you're sorry versus say, what are you talking about?
 I would never do anything.
 You agreed to that.
 Then, you've got yourself a problem.